 The Cercle d’Etudes is presided over by Robert Bresse, formerly Director of the Musée de l’Armée, president of the Fondation de la France libre since April 2011, and board member of the Fondation Napoléon since January 2015.
 In a given year, there are three seasons of five lectures each, in spring, autumn and winter.

-To view the autumn 2017 program (in French)
+To view the Winter 2018 programme (in French)